Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-Jayesh is only man who has held all weight class championship belts in UFC at the same time
+Jayesh has baffled mathematicians by dividing by zero.

-Updated on: [27/8/2025]
+Updated on: [28/8/2025]
 <!-- #jokeEnd -->